-The best project management software can certainly can simplify the process of tracking projects.
+The best project management software tools can certainly can simplify the process of tracking projects.
 However, they can’t do it alone.

 People following project management principles and best practices can work in tandem with the software to yield the best results.